cs-open-project/projectsfound/README.md

 ### AGE

-Description: The goal of Apache AGE® is to provide graph data processing and analytics capability to all relational databases.
+Description: The goal of Apache AGE™ is to provide graph data processing and analytics capability to all relational databases.
 Through Apache AGE, PostgreSQL users will gain access to graph query modeling within the existing relational database.

 介绍: The goal of Apache AGE® is to provide graph data processing and analytics capability to all relational databases.
 Through Apache AGE, PostgreSQL users will gain access to graph query modeling within the existing relational database.